Turnaround time for a prescription is 48 hours unless urgent.

 Click here to access the new prescription service

 You can order online via the link at the top of this page following completion of a simple registration.
-To register for this please visit the practice and we can immediately generate a letter to enable you to take it away and register online.
+To register for this please contact the practice, confirm your ID and we can generate a letter to allow you to register online.

 If you are on long-term medication you will be given a repeat prescription.